 More to it, goals limit our happiness.
 We have inflated hopes for delayed gratification.
 We think that when we achieve that X goal, only then can we finally become happy.
 But this is nothing more than a pure illusion.

 The happiness we get from achieving the goal passes by at the speed of light.
-It’s similar to when you get happy after you cleaned your house on the weekend, but become upset when the mess again on Monday.
-The reason is that your lifestyle hasn’t changed, so the happiness won’t endure.
+It’s similar to when you get happy after you cleaned your house on the weekend, but become upset when it’s a mess again on Monday.
+The reason is that your lifestyle hasn’t changed, so happiness won’t endure.